zwecrab/NPU/A2_Language_Model/README.md

 ## Acknowledgments

-This project was developed under the guidance of **Professor [Professor's Name]**.
+This project was developed under the guidance of **Professor Chaklam**.
 I am grateful for the invaluable assistance and support from my friends and seniors throughout this assignment.
 Special thanks to **Ginga1402** for providing the [Harry Potter Novels Dataset](https://github.com/Ginga1402/Harry-Potter-Dataset), which was instrumental in training the language model.

 ---